Assiniboine Park & Zoo Programs

 Assiniboine Park offers interactive programs for seniors and adults of all abilities.
 We use plants to engage the senses and deepen learning experiences that benefit daily living.
 All programs include hands-on activities that create a meaningful way for people to express their creativity, share life experiences, increase self-esteem, and interact socially.

 Maximum number of participants is 25.
-Programs are 45 to 60 minutes in length.
+Programs are 60 minutes in length.

 Programs to Choose From: